The Covenant in depth

 Covenant disadvantage is disparity relative to others in comparable circumstances in the UK civilian general population, arising from Service (not including those that are the ‘unique obligations and sacrifices’ of Service).

-Examples of disadvantage
+Examples of Covenant disadvantage

 Expand the following boxes to see examples based on real events.